GeniusPlums/jubilant-fishstick/README.md

-# Content-Based Recommendation System
+# Project Overview: Content-Based Recommendation System

-This Streamlit application demonstrates a content-based recommendation system that finds similar items based on text descriptions.
-It allows users to upload a dataset of items with descriptions, process the text using NLP techniques, and get recommendations for similar items.
+This Streamlit application showcases a content-based recommendation engine that suggests similar items based on their text descriptions.
+It enables users to upload datasets, apply NLP techniques, and receive tailored recommendations grounded in content similarity.

-## Project Objective
+# 🎯 Project Objective

-The goal of this project is to build a recommendation system that:
+The primary aim is to develop a system that:

-- Processes text data using natural language processing techniques
+Applies natural language processing (NLP) to textual item descriptions

-- Converts text descriptions into numerical features
+Converts text into meaningful numerical feature representations

-- Calculates similarity between items based on their descriptions
+Measures similarity between items using these features

-- Recommends similar items based on content similarity
+Recommends similar items based on content overlap and relevance

-## Features
+# 🔧 Key Features

-- **File Upload**: Support for CSV and Excel files containing items and their descriptions
+File Upload: Accepts CSV and Excel files containing items with descriptions

-- **Text Processing**: Configurable text preprocessing options including:
+Text Preprocessing: Customizable options including:

-  - Stopword removal
+Stopword removal

-  - Stemming
+Stemming

-  - Feature selection parameters
+Feature selection parameters

+Vectorization Techniques:

-- **Vectorization Methods**: Support for TF-IDF and Count vectorization
+Support for TF-IDF and Count Vectorization to transform text into feature vectors

-- **Interactive UI**: Select items and see top recommendations
+Interactive User Interface:

+Easily select any item to view its top similar items

+Visual output of similarity scores

+Visualization Tools:

-- **Visualization**: Bar charts showing similarity scores
+Bar charts to illustrate similarity rankings

-- **Feature Importance**: Display of top terms that influenced recommendations
+Display of key terms/features contributing to each recommendation

 ## Installation and Setup